 A Maze of PVC

 Before you dig, call 411.
 In the case of Boxes in Fields, before you dig check the PVC chart.
 Well, check the PVC chart when its completed.
-When it is completed next year or the year.
+When it is completed next year or the year after that.
 Right now the chart is more like a series of pictures showing where electrical, internet, sewer, and water lines crisscross the property and how deep the lines are buried.
 And let me tell you these pictures have come in handy more than once for several different reasons besides just trying to recall where buried lines lie.

 But as with all things, these pictures are just approximations not actual facts.
 Lines have been laid, covered up, uncovered.
 Snagged, bent, broken.
 Modified, relocated, and removed.
 Changing plans on the fly makes it very difficult to lay lines once and only once.
 There was a water well, then water storage tanks, and now water collection tanks.
 There was temporary trailer connections, shop and work connections, and now Dwelling connections for both above the shops and on footings.